rahulrohri/PR_FP_RahulMegha/README.md

 Add images here

 Conclusion:
-The grpahs indicate that in majority of the boroughs , The average incident time was higher for boroughs with a higher population density.
+The graphs indicate that in majority of the boroughs , The average incident time was higher for boroughs with a higher population density.
 Staten Island has the fastest average response time whereas Manhattan had an average response time of over 12 minutes over the past one year.

 References <br />